nbelmokhtar/Udacity_AZMLND_Project_2_Operationalizing_ML/starter_files/README.md

 ![Architectural Diagram](https://github.com/nbelmokhtar/Udacity_AZMLND_Project_2_Operationalizing_ML/blob/master/starter_files/screenshots/architectual_diagram.png)

-We will start with authentication and then run an Automated ML experiment to deploy the best model.
-Next, we will enable Application Insight to review important information about the service when consuming the model.
-And finally, we will create, publish, and interact with a pipeline.
+We start with authentication and then run an Automated ML experiment to deploy the best model.
+Next, we enable Application Insight to review important information about the service when consuming the model.
+And finally, we create, publish, and interact with a pipeline.

 ## Key Steps